Perlego

 Perlego is a digital library that offers readers unlimited access to over 1.3 million academic, professional and non-fiction ebooks.
-Billed as the "Spotify for textbooks" by the Evening Standard, it is a membership-based service that allows users to read any book available in the library for the duration of their membership.
+Described as the "Spotify for textbooks" by the Evening Standard, it is a membership-based service that allows users to read any book available in the library for the duration of their membership.

 Perlego offers ebooks in 8 languages: English, Spanish, Italian, German, French, Portuguese, Swedish and Dutch, from local and international publishers.
 The service is available worldwide and allows users to read both online and offline on most smartphones, tablets or laptop devices.

 History

 Perlego was founded in 2017 in London, United Kingdom, by Gauthier Van Malderen and Matthew Davis, both Belgian natives and recent university graduates.

 Drawing from their personal experiences with the high and rising cost of university textbooks, and noting the convenience of accessing music and films via subscription models like Netflix and Spotify, the founders aimed to increase global access to academic resources.
 They did this by offering students an "all-you-can-read" subscription model, providing a more affordable and convenient alternative to purchasing new textbooks while aiding publishers in reclaiming market share lost to online piracy.

 In January 2025, Perlego was listed in the Sunday Times ranking of the 100 fastest-growing technology firms in the UK.